yFiles Layout Algorithms

 The organic edge routing algorithm routes edges organically to ensure that edges do not overlap nodes and keep a certain minimal distance between them.
 It is especially well-suited for non-orthogonal, organic, or cyclic layout styles.
 The algorithm is based on a force-directed layout paradigm.
 Nodes act as repulsive forces on edges in order to guarantee a certain minimal distance between nodes and edges.
 Edges themselves tend to contract themselves.
 Using simulated annealing this leads to edge layouts, which are calculated for each edge separately.

-yFiles is available for a wide range of platforms and technologies: from web applications to cross-platform Java(FX) to the Microsoft .NET environment.
+yFiles is available for a wide range of platforms and technologies: from web-platform to java-platform to the Microsoft .NET-platform.